mrclay/nocms/README.md

 # NoCMS

-NoCMS is a just a web-based editor for files in a single directory.
-You, the developer, create the files.
-The user can edit them.
-Your site can use them as you like.
+NoCMS is a just a web-based editor for premade files in a single directory.

+Create some HTML, text, and JSON (with JSONSchema) files inside `content`.
+The user can log in and edit them.
+The site can use them for content/settings.

+## Features

+* HTML fragments edited with CKEditor
+* JSON edited/validated client-side by react-jsonschema-form
+* A specified number of timestamped backups are kept on disk
+* Predictable filenames in `content` directory for use in your site/app
+* Auth system simple to integrate into something else

 ## Requirements